 Cognitive benefits

-How to incorporate outdoor learning activities for preschoolers
+How do you incorporate outdoor learning activities?

 1. Nature color hunt